QYQSDTC/PhD-Dissertation/README.md

-# This is my PhD Dissertation, feel free to read and commets are welcome.
+# This is my PhD Dissertation, feel free to read and comments are welcome.